nimdone/nimdone-88471/src/pages/contact.md

     title: Contact
     content: >
       Thank you for your interest.
 Please leave your email below and we will be happy to share our product and the vision with you.
     form_id: contactForm
     form_fields:
       - input_type: text
         name: name
         label: Name
         is_required: true
+        default_value: Tim Appleseed
       - input_type: email
         name: email
         label: Email
         is_required: true
+        default_value: tim@gmail.com
-      - input_type: email
+      - input_type: text
         name: ''
         label: Subject
-        default_value: ''
+        default_value: Subject
         options:
           - Error on the site
           - Sponsorship